Darwin1337/thpshd-moneyhack/README.md

 ## Main Information

-Unfortunately I do not have the source code for this application as it was coded almost in 2015.
+Unfortunately I do not have the source code for this application as it was coded in 2015.
 Current version: 1.2

 **Game:** Tony Hawk's Pro Skater HD (Udpdate and Revert Pack DLC)